Keep dinner clean with this juicy slow cooker chicken recipe.

 Instructions

-- Pour juice from canned pineapple chunks into a small mixing bowl.
-Add to juice, Bragg Liquid Aminos (or soy sauce), garlic, ginger and honey, whisk to combine.
+• Pour juice from canned pineapple chunks into a small mixing bowl.
+Add Bragg Liquid Aminos (or soy sauce), garlic, ginger, and honey, and whisk to combine.
 Add cornstarch and stir until combined.

-- Place chicken in slow cooker, add pineapple chunks.
-Pour pineapple mixture over chicken, cover and cook on low 4-5 hours.
-Add bell peppers the last 15 minutes of cook time.
+• Place chicken in the slow cooker, and add pineapple chunks.
+Pour pineapple mixture over chicken, cover, and cook on low for 4-5 hours.
+Add bell peppers in the last 15 minutes of cook time.
 Serve chicken over a bed of quinoa or brown rice.

 Notes